abhyudaya29/abhyudaya29/README.md

 - 👋 Hi, I’m @abhyudaya29
 - 👀 I’m interested in ...
-Machine Learning and Artifical Intelligence
+Machine Learning and Artificial Intelligence
 - 🌱 I’m currently learning ...
 Machine and Deep Learning
 - 💞️ I’m looking to collaborate with  ...
 Web and Blockchain Developers
 - 📫 How to reach me ...